genropy/smartroute/docs/_build/html/_sources/index.md.txt

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](https://github.com/genropy/smartroute/blob/main/CONTRIBUTING.md) for guidelines.
+Please open an issue or pull request on [GitHub](https://github.com/genropy/smartroute).

 ## Indices and Tables